codykingham/Verb_in_Biblical_Hebrew/data/manual_annotations/readme.md

 Compound prepositional statements will be viewed as extensions of these categories via their combination.
 Thus, compound prepositions will not be tagged separately.

-<p style="color: red">TO DO: Run diagnostic tests to see whether the multiple prepositions reflected in my list are due to adnominal specifications.
+*TO DO: Run diagnostic tests to see whether the multiple prepositions reflected in my list are due to adnominal specifications.
 If so, they should be removed.
 Perhaps the compound prepositional phrases are separate Time phrases?
-I should also look at that.</p>
+I should also look at that. -2017-24-10*

 # Substantive Classes